 - prevent serious risk to public health or safety or the environment

-The Ombudsman can provide information and guidance to organisations and employees about their confidentiality obligations.
+Specialist staff of the Chief Ombudsman are available to provide information and guidance to organisations and employees about their confidentiality obligations.